QuickBooks Blog

 • Box 2—Federal income tax withheld: The amount of federal income tax you withheld from your employee’s wages.

 • Box 3—Social Security wages: This is the total amount you pay your employee that is subject to Social Security taxes.
-The number should not be more than the Social Security wage base, which is $168,600 for 2024.
+The number should not be more than the Social Security wage base, which was $168,600 for 2024 and will be $176,100 for 2025.

 • Box 4—Social Security tax withheld: The amount you withheld from an employee’s Social Security wages.
 The Social Security tax rate for the employee portion is 6.2%.